jonnonz1/nz-statute-book/acts/public/1974/housing-corporation-act-1974.md

 (2) Nothing in subsection (1) of this section shall affect the right of the solicitor to act for the Corporation or any other person as well as the client.
 (3)
 (4) If, as a result of anything done or omitted to be done by the Corporation in the exercise of any of its powers under section 19(4)(c) of this Act, the client suffers any loss, the client shall have the same right (if any) to recover in damages as the client would have had if the Corporation were a solicitor acting on behalf of the client.
-(5) Nothing in section 64 of the Law Practitioners Act 1982 shall apply to anything done by the Corporation in the exercise of any of its powers under section 19(4)(c) of this Act.
+(5) Nothing in sections 21, 22, or 24 of the Lawyers and Conveyancers Act 2006 shall apply to anything done by the Corporation in the exercise of any of its powers under section 19(4)(c) of this Act.
-(6) Notwithstanding anything in section 67 of the Law Practitioners Act 1982, no solicitor shall be guilty of misconduct in the solicitor's professional capacity merely because that solicitor is acting in pursuance of the exercise by the Corporation of any of its powers under section 19(4)(c) of this Act.
+(6) Notwithstanding anything in section 9 of the Lawyers and Conveyancers Act 2006, no solicitor shall be guilty of misconduct in the solicitor's professional capacity merely because that solicitor is acting in pursuance of the exercise by the Corporation of any of its powers under section 19(4)(c) of this Act.
 (7) No solicitor employed, engaged, or instructed by the Corporation shall be personally liable for any act done or default made in good faith by the solicitor while acting for the Corporation in the exercise or purported exercise by the Corporation of any of its powers under section 19(4)(c) of this Act.

 ### 44 Prohibition of procuration fees